-Being away from home in a big city and lacking a feeling of belonging, the pressures of exams and taking more responsibility in life are just a few challenges that can make life at the university quite stressful, anxious and sometimes even lonely.
+Being away from home in a big city and lacking a feeling of belonging, the pressures of exams and taking more responsibility in life are just a few challenges that can make life at university quite stressful, anxious and sometimes even lonely.

 The aim of our Bhakti Yoga Societies is not only to help students physically and emotionally, but also to help them find a sense of community and belonging.
 Moreover, life is full of challenges and we aim to equip students at this early stage of their life with powerful tools like meditation, yoga and wisdom.
-These tools help individuals find a deeper purpose and values to navigate their way through various ups and downs, not only at university, but throughout the rest of their lives.
+These tools help individuals find a deeper purpose and values which will serve to help them navigate their way through various ups and downs, not only at university, but throughout the rest of their lives.

 Currently we run three student societies in the Glasgow area: